-The global economy is struggling, given the difficult situation in the euro zone and the unsolved US debt crisis.
-On the domestic front, Japan is also still coping with the aftermath of the 11 March 2011 disaster.
+The global economy isstruggling, given the difficult situation in the euro zone and the unresolved U.S. debt crisis.
+On the domestic front, too, Japan is still coping with the aftermath of the 11 March 2011 disaster.
 The impact of the events in Japan on global production, world trade and German-Japanese economic relations appears to be less severe than initially feared.
-Over the summer of 2011, Japan’s industrial production recovered quicker than expected and reached its pre-disaster level again by the end of the year.
-For 2012, the Japanese government currently expects GDP to grow by 1.8 per cent.
+Over the summer of 2011, Japan’s industrial production recovered more quickly than expected and reached its pre-disaster level again by the end of the year.
+In 2012, Japan’s GDP grew by 2 per cent.

-After a more than 30 per cent slump in trade between Germany and Japan in 2009,bilateral trade grew in 2011 for the third year running.
-Japanese imports from Germany were worth approximately YEN 1,877 billion in 2011, compared with YEN 1,688 billion in the previous year, an increase of 11.1 per cent.
-Japanese exports to Germany were worth YEN 1,871 billion in 2011, compared with YEN 1,776 billion in the previous year, an increase of 5.4 per cent.
-In terms of imports, Japan ranked 13th among Germany’s foreign trading partners in 2011, and in terms of exports 17th.
-In the first six months of 2012, Germany exported to Japan goods and services worth EUR 12.4 billion, an increase of 20.4 per cent compared with the same period in 2011.
-In the first half of the year, German imports from Japan were worth EUR 16.2 billion, a decline of 4.1 per cent compared with the previous year.
+After a more than 30 per cent slump in trade between Germany and Japan in 2009,bilateral trade grew in 2012 for the fourth year running.
+Japanese imports from Germany were worth approximately USD 17.1 billion in 2012, compared with USD 15.1 billion in the previous year, an increase of 13.2 per cent.
+Japanese exports to Germany were worth USD 21.8 billion in 2012, compared with USD 23.6 billion in the previous year, a decline of 7.6 per cent.
+In terms of German imports, Japan ranked 16th among Germany’s foreign trading partners in 2012, and in terms of exports 15th.

 In the financial sector, the two countries’ interdependence is relatively weak.
 In 2011, a stir was caused by the Japanese government’s purchase of some EUR 3 billion worth of EFSF bonds and its announcement that it might subscribe for further EFSF bonds.
 In addition, to support the euro the Japanese government has significantly increased its IMF contributions.

 An intergovernmental agreement on cooperation in science and technology has been in place since 1974.
 Government-funded bilateral cooperation currently focuses on marine research, geosciences, life sciences, basic research in physics and environmental research.
-In addition to the intergovernmental agreement, there are at present more than 300 cooperation accords between German and Japanese higher education institutions as well as numerous project and cooperation agreements between non-academic research institutes such as those belonging to the Fraunhofer Society, the Max Planck Society, the Helmholtz Association and the Leibniz Association and their Japanese partner organizations.
+In addition to the intergovernmental agreement, there are at present more than 300 cooperation accords between German and Japanese higher education institutions as well as numerous project and cooperation agreements between non-academic research institutes such as those belonging to the Fraunhofer-Gesellschaft, the Max Planck Society, the Leibniz Association and the Helmholtz Association of German Research Centres and their Japanese partner organisations.
 In addition, the German Aerospace Center (DLR) opened its own office in Tokyo in February 2013.
-Cooperation is also rooted in the regular exchange of scientists and researchers under scholarship programmes run by the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation and by projects funded by the German Research Foundation (DFG) in cooperation with the Japan Society for the Promotion of Science (JSPS).
+Cooperation also encompasses the regular exchange of scientists and researchers under scholarship programmes run by the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation and projects co-funded by the German Research Foundation (DFG) and the Japan Society for the Promotion of Science (JSPS).

 Cultural exchange between Germany and Japan is intensive and wide-ranging.
-The close-knit cultural network including more than 60 Japanese-German societies in Japan, 50 German-Japanese societies in Germany, 429 bilateral higher education cooperation agreements, some 250 German-speaking lecturers, currently 66 town twinning arrangements (including five prefecture partnerships) and the three branch offices of the Goethe Institute – in Tokyo, Osaka and Kyoto – forms the basis for a wide range of events.
-Until early summer 2012, the 150th anniversary of the establishment of bilateral relations in 1861 was celebrated in both countries with an attractive and well-publicized programme of events under the motto ‘150 Years of Friendship Between Germany and Japan’.
+The close-knit cultural network including more than 60 Japanese-German societies in Japan, 50 German-Japanese societies in Germany, 450 bilateral higher education cooperation agreements, some 250 German-speaking lecturers, currently 66 town twinning arrangements (including five prefecture partnerships) and the three branch offices of the Goethe Institute – in Tokyo, Osaka and Kyoto – forms the basis for a wide range of events.
+After the conclusion of the anniversary year marking the establishment of diplomatic relations in 1861 under the motto “150 Years of Friendship Between Germanyand Japan” in early summer 2012, the intensified cultural relations between the two countries continued with an attractive, attention-grabbing programme of events.

 There is a lively academic exchange between German and Japanese universities as part of numerous academic partnerships.
 Germany’s engagement in the academic sphere includes a German-funded Centre for German and European Studies (since 2000) at the prestigious University of Tokyo and an Environmental Studies programme at the University of Beppu on Kyushu Island (since 2006), which was taken over from the University of Trier.
-Since the early 1990s, the total number of Japanese students in Germany has increased by approximately 50 per cent, to 2,100.
+Since the early 1990s, the total number of Japanese students in Germany has increased by around 50 per cent, to 2,100.
 The number of German students in Japan also rose in 2010, despite the language barrier, to approximately 550.
-The DAAD’s Tokyo office supervises a large number of scholarship programmes for the Japanese side as well and represents the Alexander von Humboldt Foundation, which has in Japan one of the world’s largest and most active alumni networks.
-The Alumni Portal Germany, which was set up in autumn 2008, serves as a network, contact exchange and knowledge broker all rolled into one.
+Following a temporary decline due to the events of 11 March 2011, the number of German students in Japan has risen again of late and is now nearly back to the 2010 level.
+The DAAD’s Tokyo office oversees a large number of scholarship programmes for the Japanese side as well and represents the Alexander von Humboldt Foundation, which has in Japan one of the world’s largest and most active alumni networks.
+The Alumniportal Deutschland, which was set up in autumn 2008, serves as a network, contact exchange and knowledge broker all rolled into one.

-Of particular importance in promoting academic exchange is the generous Philipp Franz von Siebold Award, worth EUR 50,000, which has been presented personally by Germany’s Federal President every year since 1979.
-The most recent award winner (2012) is Professor Dr. Atsushi Takada of Osaka University’s Graduate School of Law and Politics.
+Of particular importance in promoting academic exchange is the well-endowed Philipp Franz von Siebold Award, worth EUR 50,000, which has been presented personally by Germany’s Federal President every year since 1979.
+The most recent award winner (2013) is the German scholar Prof. Dr Aeka Ishihara of the University of Tokyo.